darius/traitor/laplace-essay-on-probabilities.md

 us enlighten those we judge insufficiently instructed; but first of all let us severely examine our own opinions, and with impartiality weigh their respective probabilities.

-`XXX instructed: informed?` `XXX use/placement of widespread?` `XXX first sentence above is too convoluted imho.
-And maybe something like 'following which' -> 'following whom'?`

 The difference of opinions depends still on the way we determine the influence of the known data.
 The theory of probabilities holds